Popmotion/popmotion/docs/learn/basics/velocity-and-physics.md

 [`spring`](/api/spring) is a spring simulation using `mass`, `velocity`, `stiffness` and `damping`.
 It can be used to simulate a wide variety of spring-feels.

 Springs are great for interaction designers because they're expressive.
-For instance, you could design a spring that has the same `stiffness` and `damping`, but the `mass` property could be based on the relative size of the element moving.
-A very easy way to make an interface feel "real".
+For instance, you could design a spring that has a `stiffness` and `damping` property, but the `mass` property is based on the relative size of the element moving.

-`spring` has defaults for all properties but you'll more than likely want to adjust at least `stiffness` and `damping`, and the lower the `stiffness` the more important it is you pass through `velocity` too:
+`spring` has defaults for all properties but you'll likely want to adjust at least `stiffness` and `damping`:

 ```javascript
 spring({